ExposuresProvider/open-health-data-at-carolina/README.md

    - Additional notes: original COHD datasets were a total of 5GBs of csv files (uncompressed) and 1.3GB when compressed

+NC TraCS and CDWH Oversight Committee:

+- Project comprises two phases: (1) Phase I is instantiation of COHD @ UNC Health (approved to move forward); (2) Phase II is extension of COHD to incorporate exposures data (approval pending expert determination of privacy risks).

-NC TraCS: Phase I estimate is 50 hours @ $115/hour, per Kellie Walters on 3/28/2024.
+-   Phase I estimate is 50 hours @ $115/hour, per Kellie Walters on 3/28/2024.